OSGeo/PROJ/docs/source/operations/transformations/deformation.rst

     Comma-separated list of grids to load.
 If a grid is prefixed by an `@` the grid is considered optional and PROJ will the not complain if the grid is not available.

+    If a grid is specified with a path that contains spaces, the value should be quoted.  e.g. `+z_grids="/my path/has/spaces.gtx"`

     Grids for the vertical component of a deformation model are expected to be in GTX format.